JorgePedraza2019/jorge-nextjs-portfolio/README.md

 ## Status
 This project is currently under development.
 Check back for updates as I continue to add features and projects!

+📖 For full details on environment behavior, testing, and deployment strategy, see [ENVIRONMENTS.md](./ENVIRONMENTS.md).

 ## Contact
 Feel free to reach out to me at jpedrazavaldez@gmail.com for any inquiries or opportunities.